-Grupo Nutresa's Consolidated Financial Statements include foreign subsidiaries, located mainly in Chile, Costa Rica, the United States, Mexico, Peru, Panama, and other Latin American countries.
+Grupo Nutresa's Consolidated Financial Statements include foreign subsidiaries, located mainly in Chile, Costa Rica, the United States, Mexico, Peru, Panama, and other Latin American countries, which represent 36,18% and the 35,24% of the total assets consolidated in September 2017 and September 2016, respectively.
 The Financial Statements of these subsidiaries are translated into Colombian pesos, in accordance with the accounting policies of Grupo Nutresa.
 The impact of exchange rates on the translation of assets, liabilities, and results of foreign companies in other comprehensive income is as follows: